ntan242001/LEEM_Fourier_Optics_FE/README.md

-# Fourier Optics for Image Formation in LEEM
+# Fourier Optics of Image Formation in LEEM

 ## Description
 This project contains programmes that simulate and analyse images formed by Low Energy Electron Microscopy (LEEM).
 The principle and calculations are based on the following articles: